 A favourite walk is to turn left out of 52 Clichy and walk straight, literally straight, to the Tuileries Gardens and the Louvre.
-It's only 1.2 miles away so it shouldn't take long, except ....
+It's only 1.2 miles away so it shouldn't take long, except

-I wander down the hill, past Trinité church, which is quite striking, then a few minutes further to Galeries Lafayette where I pop in to the store's ground floor (bags, perfumes etc.) pshish some perfume on under their amazing glass dome 6 storeys high, a tourist attraction in its own right, even more so at Christmas when the space is filled with an enormous Christmas tree, then cross the road to the Opéra.
+I wander down the hill, past Trinité church, which is quite striking, then a few minutes further to Galeries Lafayette where I pop into the store's ground floor (bags, perfumes etc.) pshish some perfume on under their amazing glass dome 6 storeys high, a tourist attraction in its own right (there's a glass walkway on the 4th floor out into the void of the dome) even more fun at Christmas when the space is filled with an enormous Christmas tree, then cross the road to the Opéra.

 Often on the front there are musicians playing for the people sitting on the steps so sometimes I listen for a while.
+But take a breath there and inhale the vision of all that gold!